zamfi/cca-computational-practices-2-spring-2020/project2.md

 1. Add an input for birthday, and display it.
 2. Add a third input.
-3. **Challenge**: Display "happy birthday" if it's the birthday is today!
+3. **Challenge**: Display "happy birthday" if the birthday is today!

 #### Homework 2